-About \$1.32 billion of senior- and subordinate-lien bonds are outstanding.
-The loan portfolio consists of loans to about 244 borrowers with aggregate loan balances outstanding of \$1.72 billion.
-As a further enhancement, about 70% of the loan payments are subject to an intercept of state funds.
-About 70% of the loans outstanding by dollar amount is on the senior lien.
-The top five borrowers by loan amount outstanding collectively represent almost 24%, or \$406 million;
+Inclusive of the series 2023A bonds, about \$1.43 billion of senior- and subordinate-lien bonds will be outstanding.
+The loan portfolio consists of loans to about 244 borrowers with aggregate loan balances outstanding of \$1.74 billion.
+As a further enhancement, about 50% of fiscal 2024 total loan payments are subject to an intercept of state funds.
+About

-the top borrower (the state's General Services Department) has \$127 million outstanding.
+73% of the loans outstanding (by dollar amount) is on the senior lien.
+The top five borrowers by loan amount outstanding collectively represent about 23% or \$406 million; the top borrower (the state's General Services Department) has \$127 million outstanding.

 In addition to loan repayments, a steady stream of GGRT revenues support the bonds.
 Authority management routinely projects annual receipts will remain stable.
-GGRTs have declined only three times in the past 20 years.
-Collections for 2023 are projected at about \$37 million.
-We note that over the course of the authority's GGRT-receipt history since 1997, there have been only four decreases, with the largest year-over-year decline at 3%; we therefore believe that a flat projection relative to the most recent year provides adequate cushion for significant declines without weakening creditworthiness.
+Collections for 2023 are projected at about \$35.2 million.
+GGRTs have been on an overall growing trend, with some minor declines in recent years; we therefore believe that a flat projection relative to the most recent year provides adequate cushion for significant declines without weakening creditworthiness.
 Under a no-default scenario, these revenues are passed through the PPRF program for other authority programs.